EngageAll

 About

-The EngageAll project addresses the crucial role of Professional Higher Education (PHE) institutions in fostering active citizenship and highlights the wide-ranging benefits of student involvement beyond academic study.
-This includes participation in
+The EngageAll project boosts the role of Professional Higher Education (PHE) in promoting active citizenship.
+We highlight how student involvement outside of academics brings many benefits.
+This includes participating in

 • institutional initiatives,